thruston/python-tabulate/README.md

     West  Q3  1990
     West  Q4  2600

-as input, "wrap" gives you
+as input, `wrap` gives you

     East  Q1  1200  West  Q1  2200
     East  Q2  1100  West  Q2  2500
     East  Q3  1500  West  Q3  1990
     East  Q4  2200  West  Q4  2600

-while "wrap 3" gives
+while `wrap 3` gives

     East  Q1  1200  East  Q4  2200  West  Q3  1990
     East  Q2  1100  West  Q1  2200  West  Q4  2600
     East  Q3  1500  West  Q2  2500

-"unwrap" does the opposite - the option is the number of columns you want in the new output, and defaults to half the number of columns in the input.
+`unwrap` does the opposite - the option is the number of columns you want in the new output, and defaults to half the number of columns in the input.

 ### zip [n] | unzip [n]